frederic-perez/AmE-dictionary/data/dictionary.md

 __bill-file__
 __bill<sup>1</sup>__ _n_ __3__ The entertainment offered by a theater. _I’m not my usual top billing._
 __bill<sup>2</sup>__ _v_
-__billet__ _v_ :three: (billeted, billeting) :mega: Provide housing for (military personnel). _Syn_ canton, quarter _The citizens who were forced to billet soldiers in their own private homes were understandably irritated by the imposition._
+__billet__ _v_ :five: (billeted, billeting) :mega: Provide housing for (military personnel). _Syn_ canton, quarter _The citizens who were forced to billet soldiers in their own private homes were understandably irritated by the imposition._
 __billfold__ _n_
 __billhook__ _n_ :two: An implement with a curved blade attached to a handle, used especially for clearing brush and for rough pruning.
 __billing__ _n_ _Now, the women’s contest will take second billing._